October 3, 2020

 In short, Incremental Correctness is not the pursuit of finality, but to be always improving.
 It’s against proposing a major redesign (hello design portfolios), instead optimizing what you have.
 Focus on understanding the space you’re in, researching problems, experimenting, validating, and shipping small features quickly.
 When we learn about new problems, we pivot and fix them.
 Accepting that nothing is ever finished somehow is liberating.
 It allows you to celebrate each and every win when you make it.

-My wife and I do this at home.
+My wife and I do this in our personal lives.
 When we’re stuck on a project we tell ourselves “what is the next right step?” and do that.
 She just spent a few months renovating our garage into a beautiful workspace.
 That project had her (and occasionally me) putting up drywall, painting, running electricity lines, painting, sealing, realigning the garage door, did I say painting?
 At times it felt like too big of a project, and we almost hired someone to finish, but she kept taking the next right step.
 We’ll probably forever find little things to improve, change, and fix, but for now it’s at a place where we’re happy and can really enjoy the improved space she created.

 I’ve also used a metaphor of climbing a mountain to describe this concept.
 You know the goal — it’s get to the top — but how would you do that?
 I’m not much of an outdoorsman, but charging up the mountain in a straight line is probably a very bad idea.
 Instead you go a little slower.
 You chart a course to the next safest point to stop and get your bearings.
 Then chart your next point.
 And again.
 And again, until you’re at the top.